Launch Spotlight: Starlink Group 4-18 – SpaceX set to launch new batch of Starlink satellites

-SpaceX is set to launch a Falcon 9 from LC-39A at Kennedy Space Center in Florida on May 18, 2022, at 6:20 a.m.
+SpaceX launched a Falcon 9 from LC-39A at Kennedy Space Center in Florida on May 18, 2022, at 6:59 a.m.
 EDT.
 This launch will carry a new batch of 53 Starlink satellites to a 53.2° inclination orbit.

 Launch Overview